SB2 Passive Summing Mixer Kit

 16 channels of passive, analog summing in one tiny box.

-The SB2 is a standalone 8/16x2 passive summing mixer in a ultra-compact format.
+The SB2 is an 8/16x2 passive summing mixer in a ultra-compact format.
 Using minimal, completely passive circuitry, it sums 8 or 16 balanced line inputs down to a single set of stereo mic-level outputs.
+Pair the SB2 with your favorite pair of mic preamps to add glue and color to your mixes.

 - Ultra-low cost and small footprint